Lady Evelyn Cobbold: Diary

 This is her description in her diary of the first time she saw the Kabah and tawaf:

-“We walk on the smooth marble towards the Holy of Holies, the House of Allah, the great black cube rising in simple majesty, the goal for which millions have forfeited their lives and yet more millions have found heaven in beholding it … the ‘Tawaf’ is a symbol, to use the words of the poet, of a lover making a circuit round the house of his beloved, completely surrendering himself and sacrificing all his interests for the sake of the Beloved.
-It is in that spirit of self-surrender that the pilgrim makes the ‘Tawaf’”.
+"We walk on the smooth marble towards the Holy of Holies, the House of Allah, the great black cube rising in simple majesty, the goal for which millions have forfeited their lives and yet more millions have found heaven in beholding it … the 'Tawaf' is a symbol, to use the words of the poet, of a lover making a circuit round the house of his beloved, completely surrendering himself and sacrificing all his interests for the sake of the Beloved.
+It is in that spirit of self-surrender that the pilgrim makes the 'Tawaf'".

 Her book Pilgrimage to Mecca in 1934 is the first Hajj account by a Scottish Woman and her diary also is the oldest record of a trip during the Hajj, when she went by car from Mina to Arafat.
 She travelled widely all her life and also wrote another book, Kenya: Land of Illusion.

-During the world wars the Muslims who fought for Britain were spending and praying their Eid prayer in Woking Mosque; she was amongst some of the aristocrats in the iconic Eid prayer picture at Woking Mosque.
-She was heavily involved in Dawah like William Quilliam and other noble English men and women of the time.

-She was a fluent Arabic speaker and claimed she had been Muslim all her life and there was no intrinsic moment she converted.
+She spoke and wrote Arabic fluently.

 Writing

 "Islam," Evelyn later wrote, "is the religion of common sense."
 Lady Evelyn's story about her life, her conversion and her pilgrimage to Mecca are all recorded in her diaries which have recently been republished.

-"She was a very lively, eccentric Anglo-Scot Moslem, who loved doing things and loved people as well," Major Philip Hope-Cobbold, her great grandson said about her.
+"She was a very lively, eccentric Anglo-Scot Moslem, who loved doing things and loved people as well," Major Philip Hope-Cobbold, her great-grandson said about her.